 Need of Wrapper Classes in Java

 Firstly the question that hits the programmers is when we have primitive data types then why does there arise a need for the concept of wrapper classes in java.
-It is because of the additional features been there in the Wrapper class over the primitive data types when it comes to usage.
-These methods do include primarily methods like valueOf(), parseInt(), toString(), and many more.
+It is because of the additional features being there in the Wrapper class over the primitive data types when it comes to usage.
+These methods include primarily methods like valueOf(), parseInt(), toString(), and many more.

 A wrapper class wraps (encloses) around a data type and gives it an object appearance.
 Wrapper classes are final and immutable.
 Two concepts are there in the wrapper classes namely autoboxing and unboxing.

 Autoboxing is a procedure of converting a primitive value into an object of the corresponding wrapper class.
 For example, converting int to Integer class.
 The Java compiler applies autoboxing when a primitive value is:

 - Passed as a parameter to a method that expects an object of the corresponding wrapper class.

 - Assigned to a variable of the corresponding wrapper class.

 Unboxing is a procedure of converting an object of a wrapper type to its corresponding primitive value.
 For example conversion of Integer to int.
 The Java compiler applies to unbox when an object of a wrapper class is:

 - Passed as a parameter to a method that expects a value of the corresponding primitive type.

 - Assigned to a variable of the corresponding primitive type.